 Old Fashioned Scalloped Potatoes

 On my site already is a recipe for Scalloped Potatoes Like Your Grandma Made.
-I love those and they are def a go-to at my house, especially after any holiday with ham (when I often sprinkle in both cheese and ham between the layers).
-But if you look at that post and get down to the comments and discussion, you’ll see that these Old Fashioned Scalloped Potatoes also hit a nostalgic note, too.
-I know this recipe actually predates my “Grandma” potatoes, maybe by decades.
-Deb asked about these the other day, so I hope you’re following!
-Thanks to you, I was “forced” to eat two big helpings of this last night, lol!
+I love those, and they are def a go-to at my house, especially after any holiday with ham (when I often sprinkle in both cheese and ham between the layers).
+However, if you examine that post and delve into the comments and discussion, you’ll see that many asked for the recipe for these Old-Fashioned Scalloped Potatoes – they strike a huge nostalgic note.

 Old Fashioned Scalloped Potatoes